apollographql/apollo-kotlin-execution/Writerside/topics/federation.md

 )
 ```

-The `GraphQLKey` annotation is translated at build time into a matching federation `@key` directive:
+The `@GraphQLKey` annotation is translated at build time into a matching federation `@key` directive:

 ```graphql
 @key(fields: "id")